 - Contact: Yoshiko Stokoe 0113 305 5800

-Please note that due to high demand we only consider volunteers who are either fully qualified counsellors or are in the final year of study to become qualified.
-As a minimum, you will be in a BACP or UKCP accredited training to diploma or degree level and have reached the point where your training requires that you undertake a placement.
+Please note that due to high demand we only consider volunteers who are either fully qualified counsellors or in training to level 4 diploma or degree level, and have completed 50 hours of clinical supervised practice.

 Mind Charity Shops